kevy-vinu/secondlanguage/_pages/about.md

 Here we publish [malayalam](https://en.wikipedia.org/wiki/Malayalam) contents only.
 The title **നാര.ങ്ങ** is nothing but a real lemon fruit that we can use as an invisible ink sometimes.

 ## Contribute
-Feel free to create some contents here by mailing my [cousin](mailto:arunvinu26.gmail.com) your works.
+We actively encourage all genres of writings and feel free to create some contents here by mailing my [cousin](mailto:arunvinu26.gmail.com) your works.

 Thanks for reading!